HugoSoszynski/LatinGenerator/README.md

 # LatinGenerator

-A nonsense latin sentence generator to impress your family, firends and coworkers!
+A nonsense latin sentence generator to impress your family, friends and coworkers!

 ## Getting Started